"Update if... Insert Rest" Action

 •If records exist in the database with no counterpart in the source file, then these records remain unchanged.

-To enable this option from MySQL ODBC Connector:
+To enable this option from the MySQL ODBC Connector:

 1.Press the Windows key and start typing "ODBC".